Non-reductive geometric invariant theory and hyperbolicity: Proof of Theorem

 \subsection{A first look at the iterated residue formula}

-As a first step in analysing the residue formula \eqref{finalformulafour} we write this integral as a polynomial in $d$ and study its leading coefficient. \begin{notation} For a nonnegative integer $i$ and a partition $i=i_0+i_1+\ldots +i_{n-1}$ into integer vector $\bi=(i_0,\ldots, i_{n-1})$ we introduce the shorthand notation
+As a first step in the analysis of the residue formula of Proposition \ref{propresiduethree} we write this integral as a polynomial in $d$ and study its leading coefficient.
+For a nonnegative integer $i$ and a partition $i=i_0+i_1+\ldots +i_{n-1}$ into integer vector $\bi=(i_0,\ldots, i_{n-1})$ we introduce the shorthand notation